-Herbal Tea for Men--How to Make Manly Man Herbal Tea; ED, Reproductive Support
+Herbal Tea for Men--How to Make Manly Man Herbal Tea for Reproductive Support & Health

 Yep!
 Getting older has a few drawbacks!
 We are now considered middle-aged these days, and with that wonderful distinction comes the fact that things just don't work as well as they used to.
 One day my husband asked me to make him an herbal tea that would help him with his hormone levels, give him some energy, support his prostate gland and other reproductive organs.
 I was only too happy to oblige!

 Here is a tea I made for him, that when used as a daily tonic drink, helps improve some very important areas, gives extra energy, and improves performance!
 This is my Manly Man Tea.
 My husband loves the taste, and he drinks it every day!

 In case you've never made herbal loose leaf tea before, here is a post on how to infuse your blended tea .
 If you love making your own herbal teas, or are interested in learning how to blend herbs for taste and medicinal purposes, check out my eBook, Creating and Preparing Herbal Teas for Pleasure and Health.

 FTC Disclosure: There may be affiliate links scattered throughout this article.
 If you happen to click through and make any kind of purchase, I may earn a small commission at no extra cost to you!
 All opinions are my own.

 I purchase any herbs I don't grow or forage myself from Starwest Botanicals.
 They have practically everything, and their prices and quality are excellent!
 You can also purchase ready made tea blends from them!